USS Ticonderoga (CG-47)

 Ticonderoga entered service in 1983 and deployed later that year to the Mediterranean.
-Over her first ten years of service, Ticonderoga deployed multiple times to the Mediterranean, Atlantic, and Indian Oceans and the Persian Gulf.
+Over her first 10 years of service, Ticonderoga deployed multiple times to the Mediterranean, Atlantic, and Indian Oceans and the Persian Gulf.
 During Operation Desert Storm, she was attached to Battle Force Zulu and served as Arabian Gulf Track Coordinator.
-Although she was built with a 35 year service life, the limited missile capacity of Ticonderoga's twin Mark 26 missile launch systems rendered her obsolete by the end of the Cold War.
-As a result Ticonderoga adopted a primary mission of counternarcotics in the 1990s and 2000s and made multiple patrols of the Caribbean in that role.
+Although she was built with a 35-year service life, the limited missile capacity of Ticonderoga's twin Mark 26 missile launch systems rendered her obsolete by the end of the Cold War.
+As a result, Ticonderoga adopted a primary mission of counternarcotics in the 1990s and 2000s, and made multiple patrols of the Caribbean in that role.

 After being decommissioned in 2004, Ticonderoga was stored at the Naval Inactive Ship Maintenance Facility in Philadelphia.
-She arrived in Brownsville, Texas for scrapping in 2020.
+She arrived in Brownsville, Texas, for scrapping in 2020.

 Design and construction

 The contract to build DDG-47 Ticonderoga was awarded to Ingalls Shipbuilding on 22 September 1978.
 The ship's design was based on that of the Spruance-class destroyer.
 While sharing the same hull, the Ticonderoga-class design featured two large deckhouses and the Aegis combat system that together increased the ship's displacement from the Spruance-class baseline of 6,900 tons to 9,600 tons.
-On each of the two deckhouses were two AN/SPY-1 radars that gave the ship 360 degree coverage of the surrounding airspace.
-Following the cancellation of the Strike Cruiser program, flagship capabilities were added to the Ticonderoga class's design and the ship was resultantly redesignated as a guided missile cruiser, CG-47 on 1 January 1980, shortly before her keel was laid.
+On each of the two deckhouses were two AN/SPY-1 radars that gave the ship 360° coverage of the surrounding airspace.
+Following the cancellation of the Strike Cruiser program, flagship capabilities were added to the Ticonderoga class's design and the ship was then redesignated as a guided-missile cruiser, CG-47 on 1 January 1980, shortly before her keel was laid.

 Ticonderoga's keel was laid down on 21 January 1980, the 35th anniversary of the devastating kamikaze attack on the Essex-class aircraft carrier Ticonderoga (CV-14).
 CG-47 was launched on 25 April 1981 and christening on 16 May 1981 with First Lady Nancy Reagan, the ship's main sponsor, in attendance.
-Ticonderoga was delivered to the U.S. Navy on 13 December 1982 and commissioned in Pascagoula, Mississippi on 22 January 1983 with Captain Roland Guilbault in command.
+Ticonderoga was delivered to the U.S. Navy on 13 December 1982 and commissioned in Pascagoula, Mississippi, on 22 January 1983 with Captain Roland Guilbault in command.